JGoodwillieV/GoodSwim/PRACTICE_MVP_COMPLETE.md

 ### Quick Start (5 minutes)
 1. Run SQL in Supabase
-2. Go to Practices in StormTracker
+2. Go to Practices in GoodSwim
 3. Click "+ New Practice"
 4. Add a set
 5. Add items to set